SwimRun Isles of Scilly

 Bookmark this page to see developments and announcements for 2024!

-Check it out at Amazon HERE!
+For the best price check them out at Amazon HERE!

 Swimrun Isles of Scilly - beach exitSwimrun Isles of Scilly - beach exit at Karma Hotel on St. Martins

 The location contributes to the difficulty of the swimrun race here, with strong currents through the islands, and almost 5 meters of tide.
 This is no place for the faint hearted swimmer!
-The run legs offer stunning views of white beaches, summer flowers in full bloom, and tricky ascents up coastal cliff paths, combined with some beach running, and rocky entry and exit points. Ötillö directors Michael Lemmel and Mats Skott definitely found a unique venue for the U.K. leg of their World Series events!
+The run legs offer stunning views of white beaches, summer flowers in full bloom, and tricky ascents up coastal cliff paths, combined with some beach running, and rocky entry and exit points.

 There were 3 - (THREE) - distances at the Ötillö Isles of Scilly event.